General

 The following are the types of GPU log files created through NTK:

 You can use Cloud Insight to monitor the GPU resources.
-For more information on Cloud Insight, see the Cloud Insight user guide.
+For more information on Cloud Insight, see the Cloud Insight user guides.

 View dashboard

-Select the Service Dashboard/Server dashboard in Services > Management & Governance > Cloud Insight > Dashboard to view the default metrics related to servers at a glance.
+In the NAVER Cloud Platform console, navigate to i_menu > Services > Management & Governance > Cloud Insight (Monitoring) > Dashboard and select the Service Dashboard/Server dashboard to view the default metrics related to servers at a glance.

 • Click [Change widget data] to filter the data to be displayed on Widget.